|

 she began.

-I am intimate with your barricade, having been forced to climb
+gently, and I am intimate with your outer wall, having been

 Whatever makes you say that?